 Nobody, regardless of the problems they are dealing with, wants to hear unsolicited advice.
 There’s a good chance that someone who’s going through a rough patch might have already tried what you’re about to suggest.

 For people with PTSD, an empathetic ear or a shoulder to cry on is significantly more valuable than any piece of ‘expert’ advice you might have picked off the Internet.
+While suggesting treatment options may come from a place of care, it’s best to let the individual and their mental health professional determine the best course of action.
 Just stop at “I’m no expert” because you’re not.
 All you need to be is a person who can listen and understand.

 Once again, we have a perfect example of an invalidating response resulting from a lack of empathy and understanding.

 When you’re dealing with something as emotionally draining as PTSD, there’s little energy left for anything else.
 It’s not that you don’t want to do more; it’s just that every attempt to get past your traumatic experience feels like a herculean task.
+Experiencing negative feelings is a normal part of coping with PTSD and should not be dismissed.
 Patience is a crucial factor during the recovery process, and just because someone is complaining doesn’t mean they don’t actively work on their problem.

 Sometimes, people think that making a problem seem less severe will somehow take the burden off the sufferer’s shoulders, thus speeding recovery.
 Although the intention is good, playing down the severity of the problem can backfire horribly.
 More specifically, you risk becoming yet another person who doesn’t understand the pain and difficulties associated with PTSD.

 If you want to provide support to someone who’s been through a traumatic event, don’t evaluate the situation based on your criteria.
-Listen, understand, and try to see the pain through his/her eyes.
+Listen, understand, and try to see the pain through their eyes.
+Unless you’ve had the exact same experience, it’s important to avoid making assumptions about how someone should feel.

 Comparing one sufferer to another can sometimes be useful as it sheds new light on the situation.
 The fact that life could have been far worse represents a glimmer of hope that paves the way for a better future.